September 18, 2023

 SAFe Fundamentals

 Several frameworks address this: Scrum@Scale (S@S), LeSS (Large-Scale Scrum), Nexus, and Disciplined Agile Delivery.
 Among these, the Scaled Agile Framework (SAFe) stands out as the most versatile and widely adopted.
+But what makes it different from the alternatives?

 SAFe History